mahbod-afarin/mahbod-afarin.github.io/content/en/lab/lablist.md

 **Adversarial attacks:** One emerging trend in generative AI involves integrating various types of data—such as images and audio—into into text-based LLMs.
 However, the inclusion of additional modality introduces underexplored vulnerabilities: it allows adversaries to exploit the system even with black-box access of LLMs.
 As detailed in our paper (https://arxiv.org/abs/2307.14539), this vulnerability presents significant security risks for a wide range of applications that depend on multi-modal models.
 {{< figure src="/figs/llm-sec1.JPG" >}}

 **Hidden adversarial attacks:** Additionally, humans have the ability to identify and fix problematic adversarial text attacks.
 However, our plug-and-play adversarial attack embeds these prompts within seemingly harmless images.
 This makes the attack difficult to patch and highly adaptable across systems.
-As a result, these concealed prompts can guide language models to act maliciously in systems that handle both text and images.  #LLMs #AIsafety #NLProc
+As a result, these concealed prompts can guide language models to act maliciously in systems that handle both text and images.

 {{< figure src="/figs/llm-seq2.JPG" >}}

 **Related paper:**
-- Plug and Pray: Exploiting off-the-shelf components of Multi-Modal Models, Shayegani, E., Dong, Y., Abu-Ghazaleh, N., [arXiv preprint](https://arxiv.org/abs/2307.14539)
+- [Plug and Pray: Exploiting off-the-shelf components of Multi-Modal Models.](https://arxiv.org/abs/2307.14539) Shayegani, E., Dong, Y., Abu-Ghazaleh, N. *arXiv preprint*